danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 }
 ```

 In the sample code above, we have "Tofu" as the class name and "tofu" as the name for the object instances (it is a common approach in programming to use the same name for both a class and an object instance, but the class name will be capitalized).
 The things within a class describes what it means to be the object, such as what the properties are, the data values, and behaviors and functionalities.
-In computer science, this is called *encapsulation*.
+In computer science, this is called "encapsulation."

 **(Step 2) Properties**: What are the (varying) attributes/properties of tofu?